 There’s no denying it, car seats can get really messy.
 Crushed cereal, juice spills, blowouts, and other daily car seat disasters can take your car seat from beautiful and sleek to sticky and stinky!
-Because these messes are editable, there’s no shame in a dirt car seat.
-But, when it comes to child safety, keeping a clean car seat is ideal.
+Because these messes are unavoidable, there’s no shame in a dirty car seat.
+But we totally get that a clean car seat is ideal for everyone!

 Whether you need to do a deep cleaning or a spot cleaning, the thought of attacking a dirty car seat can be overwhelming.
 This stress is understandable because to keep your seat safe and functional, you must clean it with proper care.

 So, today we’re sharing some tips on how to clean your car seat to fight germs, get rid of smells, and keep a tidy and fresh vehicle.
 With these tips below, you can have confidence you’re cleaning your seat correctly and safely and with your child’s best interest in mind!

 Cleaning a car seat doesn’t have to be time-consuming or difficult when you have the right tips and tools.
 Whether you’re doing a regular weekly clean or you’re attacking a mess from a big, gross blowout, we’re here to help.
 Here are our seat cleaning tips to keep your child’s chair fresh and your car mess-free: